How to have a Vegetarian or Vegan Safari

 10. If animal welfare is very important to you, carefully consider village visits or cultural encounters.

 Villages have livestock such as chickens, goats, cattle, pigs and sheep living cheek-by-jowl with dogs, donkeys and sometimes horses – standards of care may be very different to what you are used back home.
-Vets are expensive and few-and-far between, and animals are prized for their produce.
+Vets are expensive and few and far between, and animals are prized for their produce.

 11. Ask if your lodge has a kitchen garden.